Minime998/obsidian-vault/600-uni-notes/HI209/lecture-03-the-gilded-age.md

 ### Strike breaking

 State governors or presidents would have the strike declared illegal and then send in state troops/militia to break up workers
+- would continue to be used to break strikes

+### Unions and Organizing

+Knights of Labor followed by American Federation of Labor Union
+- connected across industries

+## Blackface Minstrelsy

+### Caricatures of African Americans

+racists caricatures were becoming more popular
+- they were lazy
+- outgrowths of scientific racism

+### The Minstrel Show

+White actors playing out stereotypes of race
+- were very popular
+- showed plantations as good
+- came from a desire to experience cool black culture

+### The Minstrel Show 2

+white people wanted to experience avian American culture as long as it was safe in there eyes and familiar

+### Blackface as Caricature

+White people wanted a genouine experice but they only got caricatures
+- black women seen as more masculen
+- there was black actors as wre